bekk/bekk-christmas/post/css/wrap-it-up-–-creating-a-css-game.md

 authors:
   - Mira Thoen Feiring
 ---
-<https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator>Did you catch all the gifts?
+Did you catch all the gifts?
 Well, perhaps it wasn't really the most challenging game.
 But might I interest you in a short rundown of how the game is build?
 Read on my dear friend.

 ## The setup